Causal Unfoldings and Disjunctive Causes: Pullbacks of 's?

 \subsection{Subcategories of \texorpdfstring{$\ESE$}{E-equiv}}

 Consider the following successively weaker axioms on an \ese~$(P, \Con, \leq, \eeq)$: \begin{itemize} \item[]{\bf Ax0.\ } $\setof{p_1, p_2}\in\Con \ \&\ p_1\eeq p_2 \implies p_1= p_2\,.$ \item[]{\bf Ax1.\ } $p_1, p_2\leq p \ \&\ p_1\eeq p_2 \implies p_1= p_2\,.$ \item[]{\bf Ax2.\ } $p_1\leq p_2 \ \&\ p_1\eeq p_2 \implies p_1= p_2\,.$ \end{itemize} Ax0 says that any two prime causes of disjunctive event are mutually exclusive.
 Ax2 we have met as a consequence of a realisation being extremal (Lemma~\ref{lem:extperfect}(i)) so it will always hold of any image under the construction $\er$.
-Ax1 forbids any prime cause from depending on two distinct prime causes of a common disjunctive event; while it does not hold of all extremal realisations (see Example~\ref{ex:nonedc}) and so can fail in an image under the construction $\er$, Ax1 enforces a form atomicity on disjunctive events: whereas several prime causes of a disjunctive event may appear in a configuration, no other event is permitted to detect and react on the occurrence of a nontrivial conjunction of prime causes of the disjunctive event.
+Ax1 forbids any prime cause from depending on two distinct prime causes of a common disjunctive event.
+Example~\ref{ex:nonedc} shows Ax1 does not hold of all extremal realisations and can fail in an image under the construction $\er$.
+Ax1 enforces a form of atomicity on disjunctive events: whereas several prime causes of a disjunctive event may appear in a configuration, another event is not permitted to depend on, so detect, those several prime causes together.

 Restricting to the full subcategories of $\ESE$ satisfying these axioms we obtain $\ESE^0$, $\ESE^1$ and $\ESE^2$ respectively.
 The factorisation of maps we met for $\ESE$ is inherited by all the subcategories as their respective axioms are preserved by the projection operation.
 So all the subcategories support hiding.